laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

   5. Add Security group.
   6. Save.

+#### Perform this for CIS clusterIP deployment
+Enter the following commands to create the VXLAN config on the BIG-IP:

+``tmsh create net tunnels vxlan fl-vxlan port 8472 flooding-type none``
+``tmsh create net tunnels tunnel fl-vxlan key 1 profile fl-vxlan local-address 192.168.200.91``
+``tmsh create net self 10.244.20.91 address 10.244.20.91/255.255.0.0 allow-service none vlan fl-vxlan``

+View the resources created on the BIG-IP at **Network > Tunnels** and **Network > Self IP**
 #### Create and deploy CIS
 1. Replace the ???? chars in the next line with the your BIG-IP password.